jboss-developer/jboss-unifiedpush-quickstarts/cordova_pushplugin/org.jboss.aerogear.cordova.push/README.md

 For more information about configuring and using the JBoss Unified Push PushPlugin for Cordova, refer to `JBoss Unified Push Helloworld Cordova` and `JBoss Unified Push Contacts Mobile Cordova`, as examples of projects using the push feature with JBoss Unified Push for Cordova.

 ###JBoss Unified Push Server
-For more information about deploying, configuring and using the JBoss Unified Push Server, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).
+For more information about deploying, configuring and using the JBoss Unified Push Server, see the [JBoss Unified Push documentation](http://docs.jboss.org/unifiedpush/unifiedpush.pdf) and [JBoss xPaaS Services for OpenShift](https://developers.openshift.com/en/xpaas.html#_mobile_services).